 As a natural process, we cannot stop our puppies from teething.
 But as responsible pet parents, we can educate ourselves on how to go about helping our pup overcome this stage.

-This time can be a challenge for dogs and owners.
-In this article, we share with you some puppy teething tips.
+In this blog post, we share with you some puppy teething tips.

 What Are The Symptoms Of A Puppy Teething?

 The milk teeth fall out naturally, similar to humans.
-Some dogs swallow the small teeth or lose them while walking.
+If the pup’s baby tooth is a bit more difficult to loosen, the puppies will often try to lick their mouth to speed up the process.
+Some dogs swallow the puppy teeth or lose them while walking.

 This can be nerve-racking for them and make the little ones a bit restless.
 The teeth that slip can cause pain and result in sleepless nights.
 In some cases, puppies refuse to eat.

-How Can I Help My Puppy With Teething?
+How Can I Help My Teething Puppy?